Máirín Beaumont

-Máirín or Maureen Beaumont (7 December 1894 - 19 January 1972) was an Irish nationalist and teacher.
+Máirín or Maureen Beaumont (7 December 1894–19 January 1972) was an Irish nationalist and teacher.

 Early life and family

-Máirín or Maureen Beaumont was born Mary McGavock in Glenarm, County Antrim on 7 December 1894.
+Máirín or Maureen Beaumont was born Mary McGavock in Glenarm, County Antrim, on 7 December 1894.
 Her parents were Annie (née MacNeill) and William McGavock, a merchant.
 Her maternal uncle was Eoin MacNeill.
 She had three sisters, one of whom, Roisín, married Joseph Connolly.
 Beaumont attended Dominican College, Eccles Street, Dublin.
 She graduated from University College Dublin (UCD) in 1915 with a first-class BA in languages.
 In 1916 she was awarded an MA in German, and then a higher diploma in education in 1917.
-During that time she was influenced by the teachings of professor of education at UCD, Fr Timothy Corcoran.
+During that time, she was influenced by the teachings of professor of education at UCD, Fr Timothy Corcoran.

 She married Seán Beaumont in 1923.
 He was a journalist and academic who founded An tEireannach and later worked as an editor for The Irish Times.
 The couple had one son and two daughters.
 The family lived in Merrion, Dublin.
 Their daughter Máire married Dónall Ó Móráin.

 Nationalism

-While studying at UCD and living at Dominican Hall, Dublin, Beaumont became active in the nationalist movement.
+While studying at UCD and living at Dominican Hall, Dublin, Beaumont became active in the Irish nationalist movement.
 At the request of J. J. "Ginger" O'Connell, she stored arms and ammunition at the Dominican Hall in 1915.
 She also took classes in first aid before the Easter Rising in 1916, however she was in Antrim during the Rising and did not take part.
 Beaumont used her first aid training later, when helping Dr Kathleen Lynn treat those affected by the 1918 flu epidemic in Dublin.
 Later she was involved with the Cumann na mBan and supporting prisoners.
 She canvassed for Desmond FitzGerald during the 1918 general election, and in November 1920 he sheltered in her flat as a safe house.
-She joined the executive of Cumann na mBan in 1920, and worked as their organiser in the County Louth and Armagh area from 1920 to 1921.
+She joined the executive of Cumann na mBan in 1920 and worked as their organiser in the County Louth and Armagh area from 1920 to 1921.